AdamRJensen/adamrjensen/README.md

 I'm also behind the website [SolarStations.org](https://solarstations.org), the library [twoaxistracking](https://twoaxistracking.readthedocs.io/), and a co-maintainer of the solar energy systems modeling software [pvlib](http://pvlib-python.readthedocs.io).

-You can read more about me on my blog, [PredictablySunny.com](https://predictablysunny.com).
+If you want to know more, check out my blog [PredictablySunny.com](https://predictablysunny.com).